alp-aca/alp-aca.github.io/_tabs/about.md

 ## Introduction to ALPs

-Axion-Like Particles (ALPs) are one of the most popular examples of physics beyond the Standard Model (SM) of particle physics.
-They are light pseudoscalar particles that arise as the pseudo-Nambu Goldstone boson of some spontaneously broken global $U(1)$ symmetry, and as such, are predicted in a wide range of New Physics models.
-The difference between ALPs and QCD axions is that in the former case, the mass of the pseudoscalar, $m_a$, and the energy scale at which the symmetry spontaneously breaks, $f_a$, are independent parameters, while in the latter case they are constrained by the relation $m_a f_a \approx m_\pi f_\pi$.
-As a result, ALPs are viable in a much wider range of masses, including those in the reach of particle colliders.
+Axion-Like Particles (ALPs) represent a significant and widely studied extension of the Standard Model (SM) in particle physics.
+ALPs are light pseudoscalar particles that emerge as pseudo-Nambu-Goldstone bosons resulting from the spontaneous breaking of a global $U(1)$ symmetry.
+ALPs are theoretically predicted within various New Physics models.
+A key distinction between ALPs and Quantum Chromodynamics (QCD) axions lies in the relationship between their mass $m_a$) and the symmetry-breaking energy scale ($f_a$).
+In the case of ALPs, these two parameters are independent, whereas in QCD axions, they are related by the constraint $m_a f_a \approx m_\pi f_\pi$.
+This independence allows ALPs to be viable across a broader range of mass scales, including those accessible to particle collider experiments.

 ### New Physics: Light or heavy?